Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using a monoenergetic neutrino beam: Results and discussion

 In an effort to isolate the effect of the NEUT FSI cascade from the modeling of the ground state and the de-excitation routine, each component is turned on sequentially and compared to the JSNS$^2$ measurement in Figure~\ref{fig:MissE}.
 The obtained $\chi^{2}$ values, with and without the 1NKO threshold and the corresponding $p$-values, are shown in Table~\ref{tab:model_config_chi2}.
 To better understand the contribution of each individual bin to the overall $\chi^{2}$ value, a $\chi^{2}_{N-1}$ analysis is shown in Figures~\ref{fig:chi2_Nminus1_wo_1NKO} and \ref{fig:chi2_Nminus1_1NKO} for the cases without and with the 1NKO threshold respectively.
-In such an analysis, each bin is removed from the total $\chi^{2}$ calculation to isolate its effect.
-It should be noted that the bins around the $1p_{3/2}$ peak present large correlations, which can significantly alter the value of the $\chi^{2}$, and that the inclusion of the 1NKO threshold removes the $1p_{3/2}$ peak from the $\chi^{2}$ calculation entirely.
+In such an analysis, each bin, along with its corresponding covariance matrix row and column, is removed from the total $\chi^{2}$ calculation to isolate its effect (but still accounting for the remaining correlations).